 All this feeds into the market’s value through R&D, production, and employment.
-The figures given above factor this in, but to different extents.
+The figures are given above factor this in but to different extents.

 For eVTOLs to legally fly, they need regulation.
 In the US, this is done by the Federal Aviation Administration (FAA).
 Importantly, eVTOLs are a very difficult thing to regulate because they’re not like anything that’s come before them.

 This could impact the eVTOL market forecast because if the FAA decides to not regulate them, or puts restrictions in place, it could crash the market value.
 After all, who would want to invest in a product that either needs to change significantly or can’t be launched at all?

 Finally, there’s interest in the product.
 We’ve addressed this a bit above when discussing viability, but it deserves its own attention.
 What do we mean by interest?

 Simply put, it considers who is interested in using the technology, and to what extent.
 Luckily, we have some idea of what this looks like:

 - Singapore is very interested in eVTOL technology, having signed multiple deals with different companies.